xpack-dev-tools/openocd-xpack/README.md

 ## License

-Unless otherwise stated, the content is released under the terms of the [MIT License](https://opensource.org/licenses/mit/), with all rights reserved to
+Unless otherwise stated, the original content is released under the terms of the [MIT License](https://opensource.org/licenses/mit/), with all rights reserved to
 [Liviu Ionescu](https://github.com/ilg-ul).